SQUARESPACE / SELLING DASHBOARDS

 Paired with Content Design to create a repeatable framework

-Quickly pivoted from wires to show an end-to-end journey in high fidelity
+Quickly pivoted from sketches to show an end-to-end journey in high fidelity for execs

 Developed prototypes, collaborated on creating protocols and questions, and conducted user interviews

-Collaborated with engineering to provide them to consumers
+Partnered with engineering to provide ready-made components to consumers

 Paired with teams to ensure a seamless creation and delivery process